|

 It's wise to check with local growers to see what works best

-whiteflies, etc. should be checked for frequently.
+whiteflies, mealy bugs, etc. should be checked for frequently.
 Water

 plants thoroughly before using insecticides to lessen shock.